uccser/cs-field-guide/text/data-representation/data-representation-en.md

 But some languages have way more than 32, or 64, or even 128 characters in their alphabet.
 In fact, the majority of the world's population use such languages!
 In this case, longer codes are needed, and the most widely used approach is a system called *Unicode*.
 A commonly used version of Unicode allows 16 bits per character.
 Because every extra bit that is added doubles the number of patterns possible, 16-bit codes have many more representations than 8 bit codes.
-In fact, with 16 bits there are 2 x 2 x 2 x 2 x 2 x 2 x 2 x 2 x 2 x 2 x 2 x 2 x 2 x 2 x 2 x 2 = {math}2^16{math end} = 65,536 patterns that can be represented.
+In fact, with 16 bits there are {math}2 \times 2 \times 2 \times 2 \times 2 \times 2 \times 2 \times 2 \times 2 \times 2 \times 2 \times 2 \times 2 \times 2 \times 2 \times 2 = 2^16 = 65,536{math end} patterns that can be represented.
 This is enough to assign a unique pattern of bits to the main characters in the most common languages, although there are also standards that allow 32 bits (4 bytes) for each character.

 The Unicode table is far too big to display in this book, but you can find a variety of tables on the internet, and use them to look up codes.
 [This website displays all unicode characters](http://unicode-table.com/en/) with geographical data for appropriate characters.
 The 16- and 32-bit codes are usually written using hexadecimal since this is an easy abbreviation for the long binary codes, and sections of the Unicode alphabet (different languages) tend to be in multiples of 16.